 Working fast and quick has always been a critical issue in companies.
 All of us have tried to create a quick menu or shortcuts of the features we use mostly either on our phones or pc’s.
-The 3CX Client for Windows offer that in all available editions.
+The 3CX Client for Mac offer that in all available editions.
 The available features included cannot be changed nor modified:

 - Add contact

 - Wallboard View

 - Audio Options

 All of the above features are extensively covered in the “Settings” section of this document, or in the respective chapters of the User Manual.